-Dragonplate offers a wide variety of composite materials useful for inclusion into corporate and executive gifts, custom awards, trophies, medals, and other similar applications.
-Carbon fiber offers your project a high-tech, classy look and feel.
+Dragonplate offers various composite materials for inclusion in corporate and executive gifts, custom awards, trophies, medals, and other similar applications.
+Carbon fiber provides your project with a high-tech, classy look and feel.
 Dragonplate works closely with companies in the custom awards and corporate gifts industry to help make these products stand out.

-Carbon fiber is increasingly used in the construction of trade show booths and within the more general scope of interior design, both for weight savings, as well as the high-tech associated with carbon composites.
+Carbon fiber is increasingly used in the construction of trade show booths and within the more general scope of interior design for weight savings and the high-tech associated with carbon composites.
 DragonPlate offers a wide range of off-the-shelf products to create high-end booths or interiors.

-One of the most common uses of carbon fiber in the making and repairing of stringed instruments is neck reinforcement.
-To the right is an example of how carbon fiber can be used to give the neck more stability and reduce twisting.
-This neck cross section shows one possible way to install carbon fiber.
+One of the most common uses of carbon fiber in the making and repairing stringed instruments is neck reinforcement.
+This image exemplifies how carbon fiber can stabilize the neck and reduce twisting.
+This neck cross-section shows one possible way to install carbon fiber.
 The cross-sectional dimensions of your neck determine the orientation of carbon fiber strips.

 Carbon fiber is increasingly being used in the construction of furniture.
-Furniture makers use carbon fiber because of its light weight, durability and appearance.
-Carbon fiber can give a piece of furniture a "high-tech" or "high-end" look while reducing its overall weight.
+Furniture makers use carbon fiber because of its light weight, durability, and appearance.
+Carbon fiber can give a piece of furniture a "high-tech" or "high-end" look while reducing weight.